sethmerck/ProductTracker/README.md

 **Tech used:** BeautifulSoup and Pandas libraries in Python, Microsoft Excel, SQL

-Compiled script to take only listings meeting certain criteria unable to be filtered for in the website existing search filtering options.
+Compiled script to take only listings meeting certain criteria unable to be filtered for in the website's existing search filtering options.
 Used BeautifulSoup to scrape site and obtain listing meeting desired criteria.
 Wrote listing info into a CSV file, each listing comprising one row in the CSV file.

 Used Pandas and SQL to perform data analysis with data in CSV file.
 For example, a Python script using Pandas showed which keywords and brands saw higher interest and higher prices.